Gianluu1926/Learning-Journal/CameraMovementTutorial.md

-# Character Movement
+# Character Camera Movement

+This shows how to set up a camera movement to follow the character.
 This shows how to make a gameObject move up, down, left and right based on the user's input.

 # 1. Create a Scene

 -Start by opening Unity and creating a 3D project.

--Create a new scene and call it "CharacterMovement"
+-Create a new scene and call it "CameraMovement"

 -Add a 3D object that you wish and name it "Character"